 Until recently, West Javan ebony langurs were considered to be a subspecies of the Javan langur (T. auratus).
 A 2008 phylogenetic study found that they were deserving of their own species designation, along with another former subspecies, the spangled ebony langur (now considered T. auratus).
 This taxonomical change was adopted by the IUCN in late 2020.
 Because this change was only recently widely adopted, most research about Javan langurs lumps West Javan ebony langurs and spangled ebony langurs together as one species.
 While these two species are closely related and share many of the same characteristics, we will undoubtedly discover more interesting traits that are unique to West Javan ebony langurs as more research into the species is conducted.

 Size, Weight, and Lifespan

 The head and body length of West Javan ebony langurs is between 17 and 26 inches (44–65 cm), with the tail adding another 24–34 inches (61–87 cm).
-Based on other langur species, males likely weigh about 29 lbs (13 kg) and females about 22 lbs (10 kg).
+Based on other langur species, males likely weigh about 29 pounds (13 kg) and females about 22 pounds (10 kg).
 Their lifespan is about twenty years.